LogbieLLC/lgbe2/docs/testing/testing-policy.md

 ## Conclusion

-This testing policy provides guidelines for writing effective tests that verify both the application's logic and user interface.
+This testing policy provides guidelines for writing effective tests that verify the application's logic and behavior.
 By following these guidelines, we can ensure that our application is well-tested and maintainable.

 Remember, the goal of testing is not to achieve 100% code coverage, but to ensure that the application works as expected and to catch regressions early.